THE ROTARY CLUB OF FAVERSHAM

-If you are interested in joining our club we are more than pleased to discuss membership with you.
+If you are interested in joining our club we will be delighted to discuss membership with you.
 Our club is non-sectarian and non-political, men and women of any age, race and physical ability are welcome.
 Please contact us if you would like to visit our Club or would like further information.

 Like most Rotary Clubs, we meet once a week.
 For further details about our meeting venue, when we meet and how to find us, please click on the button below.